 Power Rates can be complicated to understand.
 In essence the power bill has two main components, one rate component covers the cost of power (hydro or diesel fuel).
 The other rate component could be called the facility rate.
 That portion of the overall rate covers operating costs, and investments in poles, generation and all other plant equipment in service that is used, directly or indirectly, to generate electricity.
 For the sake of these examples, we assume each rate component makes up half of a power bill.

-Here are a few Questions and Answers to help further clarify power rates:
+To help further clarify power rates:

 Who sets the rate for power utility companies?

 The Regulatory Commission of Alaska (RCA) determines rates (both the cost of power and the facility rate) deemed just and reasonable based on the public record established during rate case testimony and hearings.
 AP&T may not adjust or change rates without regulatory approval and review.

 How often are rate reviews conducted?